 Appearing in Chinese art in the early common era (around 600 C.E.), it reflected a love of miniatures the Chinese people held, as it was believed that they held certain powers.
 Some even made miniature gardens, complete with trees and shrubs.
 The ceramic pot they were held in was of equal importance, creating a harmonious feeling between the miniature and the container in which it was kept.

 Introduction to Japan

-Over time, the practice of cultivating miniature gardens, and specifically miniature trees, spread to Korea and Japan as Chinese influence spread across the east Asian region.
-The difference between the Japanese and Chinese bonsai trees is how well groomed they are, with Japanese one’s being highly groomed and Chinese trees being more focused on the natural form.
+Over time, cultivating miniature gardens, specifically miniature trees, spread to Korea and Japan as Chinese influence spread across the East Asian region.
+The difference between the Japanese and Chinese bonsai trees is how well groomed they are, with Japanese ones being highly groomed and Chinese trees being more focused on their natural form.

 Japan sought to increase the quality of these miniature trees.
 As time went on, Japanese trees became world-renowned.
 During the post-World War Two period, as Japan became a symbol of success in the global stage, bonsai trees made in Japan became heavily sought after thanks to their superior quality.
 Through this, Japan became synonymous with bonsai trees.

 Bonsai trees are miniature trees that are meticulously cultivated and pruned to increase their aesthetic quality.
 Originating in Japan, bonsai trees have gained worldwide recognition for their unique and intricate beauty.

 In the post-WWII era, Japan’s success on the global stage brought further attention to bonsai trees, which were seen as a symbol of the country’s superior craftsmanship and attention to detail.
 As a result, bonsai trees made in Japan became highly sought after and are now synonymous with the country’s cultural identity.